Using epidist to estimate delay between symptom onset and positive test for an Ebola outbreak in Sierra Leone

 This model assumes that a single distribution describes all delays in the data, regardless of the case’s location, sex, or any other covariates.

-to place an model with only and intercept parameter (i.e. ~ 1
+to place an model with only an intercept parameter (i.e. ~ 1

 in R formula syntax) on the mu

-This distribution is specified using family = lognormal()
+parameter of the lognormal distribution specified using family = lognormal()

 .